sinclairzx81/typebox/readme.md

 ## usage

-Typebox is written as a portable single file that can be copied into any typescript project.
+Typebox is written as a portable single file that can be copied into any TypeScript project.
 Copy the `./src/typebox.ts` file into your project and you're all setup.

 ```typescript
 import { Type, Static } from "./typebox"